vlaaad/vlaaad.github.io/_posts/2025-08-17-mcp-tools-with-dependent-types.md

 ```lua
 edit_resource({resource: string, props: PropsOf resource})
 ```
 Simple example tools like `get_weather` have well-defined inputs.
-In a more complex domains, it's common to have data shapes that can only be known at the time of use.
-In Defold, 3D models refer to GLTF files, GLTF files define material names, Defold supports selecting a material for each name, where, finally, each material may define 0 or more textures.
-This means that 2 different model files might have different properties depending on selected GLTF models and assigned materials.
-For example, compare properties of sphere model with default material to properties of sphere model with [PBR](https://github.com/defold/defold-pbr) material:
+In more complex domains, it's common to have data shapes that can only be known at the time of use.
+In Defold, 3D models refer to GLTF files, GLTF files define material names; Defold supports selecting a material for each name, where, finally, each material may define 0 or more textures.
+This means that 2 different model files might have different properties depending on the selected GLTF models and assigned materials.
+For example, compare properties of a sphere model with default material to properties of a sphere model with [PBR](https://github.com/defold/defold-pbr) material:

 ![](/assets/mcp-tools-with-dependent-types/props.png)

+How would you define an MCP tool for editing such models?
+I don't see a way, to be honest.

 # The solution

-The proper solution for editing models using LLMs with structured output would be to make it a 2-step process:
+The proper solution for editing complex models using LLMs with structured output would be to make it a 2-step process:
 1. LLM selects a resource to edit.
 At this point, the program looks up the data shape of a resource and constructs a JSON schema.
-2. LLM generates an edit using constructed JSON schema.
+2. LLM generates an edit using a constructed JSON schema.

 As I said earlier, this is possible to do if you are building a custom AI chat interface for your program.
 But it's not possible with MCP — there is no way to tell the AI agent "for this argument, look up a JSON schema using this other tool".
 It could be defined like that:
 ```json